tiprankstipranks

 UHG cannot make any assurances that its growth strategies will be successful or will not expose it to additional risks or result in other negative consequences to its business or financial results.

 UHG intends to achieve its primary business objectives by executing on its growth strategies of continuing to leverage key macro housing trends, capitalizing on strong growth in core markets, engaging in accretive mergers and acquisitions, entering into programmatic build-to-rent partnerships, and identifying ancillary revenue growth opportunities.
-While UHG has a record of growth and significant achievement in the past, this does not guarantee UHG will continue to perform successfully.
+Past successes in any of these areas are not an indicator of future successes.
 UHG employs a land-light lot acquisition strategy with a focus on the design, construction and sale of single-family homes and townhomes.
-UHG utilizes the Land Development Affiliates and other third party land developers to handle land acquisition and development to maximize UHG's profits and enhance its access to capital.
-Prior to 2023, UHG has not historically operated under this structure, and since land development is critical to homebuilding and sales, this measure could adversely affect its results of operations.
+UHG utilizes its land banking relationships during the land development and holding process in an attempt to reduce UHG's up-front capital requirements and align its pace of home orders and home starts.
+Prior to 2023, UHG has not historically operated under this structure, and UHG's land bank option contracts often include provisions under which delays in land development and/or longer land takedown periods cause UHG to incur additional cost.
+To the extent UHG is not able to adequately manage the pace of development and lot takedown scheduling, UHG's results of operations could be adversely affected.
 UHG intends to capitalize on its demonstrated operational experience to grow its market share within its existing markets and to opportunistically expand into new markets where it identifies strong economic and demographic trends that provide opportunities to build homes that meet its profit and return objectives.
 These strategic decisions may not advance its business strategy, provide a satisfactory return on its investment or provide any other anticipated benefits.
 Additionally, the execution and integration of any of these growth and expansion initiatives may not be successful and may require significant time and resources, which would divert management's attention from other operations.
 Any of these initiatives could also expose UHG to material liabilities not discovered in the due diligence process and may lead to litigation.
 If these initiatives under-perform expectations or are unsuccessful, UHG may incur significant expenses or write-offs of inventory, other assets or intangible assets such as goodwill and company brand, which would adversely affect UHG's business and financial results.

 Corporate Activity and Growth - Risk 4